dshack/pagerduty_tools/README.md

     $ bundle install

-# oncall.rb #

-The `oncall.rb` script reports who is currently on call for your PagerDuty account.
-Invoked with no arguments, it will list all on-call levels (1..n).
-If one or more levels are given as arguments, it will only list those levels.

-The script logs into the PagerDuty site when first run.
+The scripts log into the PagerDuty site when first run.
 Your email address will be used to find associated PagerDuty accounts, and you can choose the account you want to report on.
-After the first run, a login cookie is kept in your home directory to allow future runs to be automatic (e.g., from cron).
+After the first run, a login cookie is kept in `~/.pagerduty-cookies` to allow future runs to be automatic (e.g., from cron).

-The output of the script is meant to be suitable for use as a Campfire room topic, which is how we're currently using it.
-(Pull requests welcome if you want another output format.)

-If the on call level has an associated on-call rotation, the name of that rotation is used in the output.
-Otherwise, a generic `Level <#>` format is used.

-Calling the script with `-h` or `--help` will display some help.

 ## Campfire Support ##

-If you would like to have your current PagerDuty rotation assignments listed as the topic of a [Campfire](http://www.campfirenow.com) room, add a configuration file at `~/.pagerduty-campfire.yaml` containing the following:
+If you would like to have PagerDuty reports sent to your [Campfire](http://www.campfirenow.com) room, create a "PagerDuty" user in your Campfire account, and then add a configuration file at `~/.pagerduty-campfire.yaml` containing the following:

     site:  https://example.campfirenow.com
     room:  99999